 The Center for Neurologic Study, a nonprofit 501C3 corporation, is a leader in an area now referred to as Translational Medicine.
 Our most recent success is the approval of Qalsody/Tofersen for the treatment of the SOD1 familial variant of ALS.
 This is considered a medical milestone in the history of this disorder.
 Prior to this, our director and colleagues were awarded the international Healey Prize for their drug discovery efforts.
-This was based on the development of antisense molecules (ASOs) that represent a major opportunity to treat heritable diseases of the nervous system, such as familial amyotrophic lateral sclerosis and Huntington’s disease.
-Further, we are pleased to announce the publication of Neurotherapeutics in the Era of Translational Medicine, which Dr. Smith co-edited with Clive Svendsen and Brian Kaspar.
+This was based on the development of antisense molecules (ASOs) that represent a major opportunity to treat heritable diseases of the nervous system, such as familial amyotrophic lateral sclerosis.
+Further, we are pleased to announce the publication of Neurotherapeutics in the Era of Translational Medicine, which Dr. Smith co-edited with Clive Svendsen and Brian Kaspar (see publications).

 For those who have followed CNS over the years, we are pleased to announce a new direction for the foundation: the establishment of an angel investing fund.
 The purpose of the fund is to invest in seed stage preclinical drug, biomarker, and device development in the area of neurodegenerative disorders.
 This year, we have provided seed funding for two companies.

 Our success is due in part to the support we have received from individuals, corporations and foundations.
-If you’ve come upon us, consider making a donation, if not to us, for sure make a donation to the cause that concerns you.
+If you’ve come upon us, consider making a donation, if not to us, make a donation to the cause that concerns you.